María José Caro

 María José Caro (born Lima, 1985) is a Peruvian writer.

 Life

 Caro was born in Lima in 1985.
 She has a master's degree from the Universidad Complutense de Madrid.
 She has published three books, including two short story collections - ¿Qué tengo de malo?
-(2017), La primaria (2012) - and a novel Perro de negros (2016).
-In 2017, she was named as one of the Bogota39, a list of the best young writers in Latin America.
-The other 38 included Samanta Schweblin, the Brazilian Gabriela Jauregui, Liliana Colanzi from Bolivia and Lola Copacabana.
+(What is wrong with me?)
+(2017), La primaria (Elementary School) (2012) - and a novel Perro de negros (Black Dogs) (2016).
+In 2017, she was named as one of the Bogotá39, a list of the best young writers in Latin America.
+The other 38 included Samanta Schweblin & Lola Copacabana from Argentina, the Mexican Gabriela Jauregui, Liliana Colanzi from Bolivia.